atlassian/react-beautiful-dnd/docs/guides/using-inner-ref.md

 While it looks correct, it **will cause your application to explode 💥!**

-This is because `react-beautiful-dnd` expects the `provided.innerRef` function for a `Draggable` and a `Droppable` to be called with the DOM node of the component, and not the *instance* of the class.
-In this example we are calling `provided.innerRef` with an *instance* of `Person` and not the underlying DOM node.
+This is because `react-beautiful-dnd` expects the `provided.innerRef` function for a `Draggable` and a `Droppable` to be called with the DOM node of the component, and not the _instance_ of the class.
+In this example we are calling `provided.innerRef` with an _instance_ of `Person` and not the underlying DOM node.

 ## Exposing a DOM ref from your Component 🤩

-A simple way to expose the *DOM node* of your component is to **create your own `innerRef` prop**:
+A simple way to expose the _HTMLElement_ of your component is to **create your own `innerRef` prop**:

 ```js
 class Person extends React.Component {